Massimo Faggioli

-Massimo Faggioli (born 1970) is an Italian academic, Church historian, expert on Vatican II, and professor of ecclesiology at the Loyola Institute at Trinity College Dublin, columnist for La Croix International, and contributing writer to Commonweal.
-His main professorial work has mainly been at the University of St. Thomas (2009-2016) and Villanova University (2016-2025).
+Massimo Faggioli (born 1970) is an Italian academic, Church historian, expert on Vatican II, and professor of historical theology at Villanova University, columnist for Global Catholic, and contributing writer to Commonweal.

 Career

-Massimo Faggioli received his B.A. & M.A. from the University of Bologna in Italy in 1994.
+Massimo Faggioli received his B.A. and M.A. from the University of Bologna in Italy in 1994.
 He worked in the John XXIII Foundation for Religious Studies in Bologna between 1996 and 2008 and received his Ph.D. from the University of Turin in 2002.